 Source: D.C. to Richmond Southeast High Speed Rail, Fredericksburg Alternatives and Ashland/Hanover County Alternatives

-In Richmond, the passenger terminal would shift from the suburban station at Staples Mill Road north of the city to the downtown Main Street Station.5
+In Richmond, one alternative was to shift the passenger terminal from the suburban station at Staples Mill Road north of the city to the downtown Main Street Station.5

 plans to implement high-speed rail between Washington, DC and Richmond are based on using the existing CSX rail right-of-way